 Students may not bring candy, gum, or other non-school related items to School unless approved by the teacher.
 The student assumes responsibility for any items brought from home.
-Toy weapons are strictly prohibited, and no, radios, games, virtual pets, etc., are allowed.
+Toy weapons are strictly prohibited (may lead to possible expulsion hearing, and no, radios, games, virtual pets, etc; are allowed.